cvxgrp/simulator/README.md

 In a backtest we iterate in time (e.g. row by row) through the matrix and allocate positions to all or some of the assets.
 This tool shall help to simplify the accounting.
 It keeps track of the available cash, the profits achieved, etc.

-Our approach follows an object-oriented pattern.
-The users defines a portfolio object and by looping through this object (we have overloaded '__iter__') we can update the target position at each step.
+## Modus operandi

+The simulator shall be completely agnostic as to the trading policy/strategy.
+Our approach follows a rather common pattern:

+* Create the portfolio object
+* Loop through time
+* Analyse results

+We demonstrate those steps with somewhat silly policies.
+They are never good strategies, but are always valid ones.

+### Create the portfolio object

-We create the portfolio object by loading a frame of prices and initialize the initial amount of cash used in our experiment:
+The users defines a portfolio object by loading a frame of prices and initialize the initial amount of cash used in our experiment:

 ```python
 import pandas as pd